 - “Protecting Workers Abroad and Industries at Home: Rights-Based Conditionality in Trade Preference Programs.” (with Emilie Hafner-Burton and Robert Galantucci).
 Journal of Conflict Resolution 63(5): 1253-1282.
 Replication materials via the Harvard Dataverse; Online Supplement (codebook and additional analyses).

 - “Chains of Love?
 Global Production and the Firm-Level Diffusion of Labor Standards.” (with Edmund Malesky).
 2018.
 American Journal of Political Science 68(3).

 - “Labor and the Global Political Economy.”
 Oxford Research Encyclopedia of Politics.
 May 2017.

 - “Workers’ Rights in Global Value Chains: Possibilities for Protection and Peril.”
 2017.
 New Political Economy.

 - “Migration, Labor and the International Political Economy.”
 2015 (with David Andrew Singer).
 Annual Review of Political Science 18.

 - “Foreign Aid, Trade and Labor Rights in Developing Nations.”
 2015. (with Sijeong Lim and Aseem Prakash).
 World Development 67.

 - “Labor Rights, Material Interests and Moral Entrepreneurship.”
 2015. (with Lindsay Tello).
 Human Rights Quarterly 37.

-- Working Globally?
-Multinational Production and Labor Rights (2011).
+- Labor Rights and Multinational Production (2011).
 Cambridge University Press.
 Click here.
 For the Collective Labor Rights Dataset, covering 1985-2002, see my Harvard Dataverse page.